 Our Law students are spoilt!
 Not only are they educated by the best and sat with the brightest, but they have our digitally-driven multi-million Euro campus and facilities (including Cyprus’ first Moot Court Room) to help them realise their academic potential, guided by academics of the School of Law of UCLan Cyprus through this learning and living process.

-Head, School of Law
+Professor of European law and Reform and Head, School of Law

 Important note: the LLB at UCLan Cyprus is recognised as a qualifying law degree.
 It is the only Law degree on the island validated by the Solicitors Regulation Authority and Bar Standards Board of England and Wales.
 Exclusive in Cyprus, LLB graduates from UCLan Cyprus shall obtain the same qualifying law degree, with identical rights, privileges and entitlements, as any LLB graduate from an English or Welsh university.

 INTERDISCIPLINARY CENTRE FOR LAW, ALTERNATIVE & INNOVATIVE METHODS

 The Law School of UCLan Cyprus is pleased to announce the establishment of the Interdisciplinary Centre for Law, Alternative and Innovative Methods (‘ICLAIM’), created in February 2017.
 ICLAIM is an interdisciplinary not-for-profit Centre, which closely works with UCLan Cyprus on law in the real world, socio-legal issues and disputes arising in a transnational and interdisciplinary context, at all levels of the legal order and multi-level governance (international, European and national), utilising alternative and innovative methods.
 In particular, ICLAIM is concerned with: